freerange/site/soups/weeknotes/week-239-links.snip.markdown

 ### [5 Steps to $5,000 in Monthly Recurring Revenue](http://blog.statuspage.io/5-steps-to-5000-in-monthly-recurring-revenue)

 I thought this was a good writeup of how [StatusPage](http://www.statuspage.io/) identified a problem worth solving and built a product to solve it.
 I was particularly interested to read how they went about finding new users. {by james-mead}

+### [A 451 response in the wild](http://gawker.com/did-rebekah-brooks-fuck-rupert-murdoch-and-his-son-lach-926651851
+)

+The notable thing about this link isn't so much the content, but instead the response you get (when accessing from the UK at least).
+It's the first instance in the wild I've seen of the 451 status code.
+Proposed by [Tim Bray](https://www.tbray.org/ongoing/), it's for [legally restricted resources](http://tools.ietf.org/html/draft-tbray-http-legally-restricted-status-00).
+I don't know if this article is available outside the UK, but given the libel laws in this country, the URL itself gives a good indication as to why it might be blocked over here. {by tom-ward}

 ### [Noon](https://getnoon.com/)